 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2019 audit (2018: 70%).
+Performance materiality was set at 70.0% of materiality for the 2021 audit (2020: 70.0%).
 In determining performance materiality, we considered the following factors:

-a. our risk assessment, including our assessment of the company's overall control environment and that we consider it appropriate to rely on controls over a number of business processes and;
+a. our risk assessment, including our assessment of the company's overall control environment and;